Automatic Fire Alarms

 The FRNSW Automatic Fire Alarm System Agreement sets the terms and conditions of the contract between FRNSW and the Automatic Fire Alarm Service Providers.
 To view the terms and conditions or any of the Attachments, Guidelines or Instructions that comprise the FRNSW Automatic Fire Alarm System Agreement, click on the link below.

-For billing enquiries regarding AFA charges please contact your AFASP.
+For billing enquiries regarding AFA charges please contact your AFASP in the first instance.

-For any further information or to seek advice on strategies to minimise unwanted alarms, please contact the FRNSW Business Operations Unit on 02 9742 7550 or email firstname.lastname@example.org.
+For any further information or to seek advice on strategies to minimise unwanted alarms, please contact the FRNSW Field Operations Business Services on 02 9742 7550 or email firstname.lastname@example.org.